Penile Prosthesis Insertion

 - Do a physical exam

-- Do tests (eg, blood and urine tests, psychological tests) to rule out problems that might be treated with medicines
+- Do tests to rule out problems that might be treated with medications

 - Do not eat or drink anything after midnight the day before your surgery, unless told otherwise by your doctor.